There are very few requirements to maintain a company’s good standing with the state of Delaware.

-As the Registered Agent,we are required to have a valid communications contact.
-The State of Delaware mandates the communication contact be a living person who is a manager, officer, director, shareholder, member, employee or designated agent who is authorized to receive notices from the company’s Delaware Registered Agent.
+The State of Delaware mandates the communications contact be a living person who is a manager, officer, director, shareholder, member, employee or designated agent who is authorized to receive notices from the company’s Delaware Registered Agent.

 The communications contact must provide valid contact information with a street address; however, for annual billing purposes, Harvard Business Services, Inc. can utilize a P.O.
 Box.
 The communications contact does not need to be a United States resident nor have an address in the United States.

 Failure to keep the information up-to-date and valid can force the Registered Agent to take drastic action, such as resigning as the company’s Registered Agent in Delaware.
 This will leave the company without a Registered Agent, which places the company in a forfeited (i.e., inactive) status.

 It’s easy to keep your company’s contact details current with Harvard Business Services, Inc. We offer several ways for you to update the communications contact information:

 By keeping your communications contact information up-to-date, your company will stay aware of any impending fees due or requirements needed to maintain your Delaware entity in good standing.